TheBigSoftwareProjectsCourse/CatchTheMutantsSource/README.md

 Copy mutants.jar into the project's lib directory

-In 2022, Students had issues with the default version of Eclipse -- which is 17 -- and the jar file I gave them (which was 18.)
+In 2022, Students had issues with the default version of Java in Eclipse -- which is 17 -- and the jar file I gave them (which was 18.)

 ## Mutants